 You want a score of 60+.

-If you click on any research row, it adds that sentence to your article.
+Click on any sentence to add it to your article.

 By clicking on any competitor row, you get a competitor detail pane show up in the middle of the article editor area.